bew/flag_parser.cr/README.md

 ## TODO

+- [ ] Exceptions on missing or no match
-[ ] execution policy (1. parse all THEN exec handler, 2. or parse AND exec when possible)
+- [ ] execution policy :
-    1. will be hard (impossible ?) when a callback comsume arguments based on runtime state.. ?
+    1. parse all THEN exec handler (will be hard (impossible ?) when a callback comsume arguments based on runtime state.. ?
+How do we do that ?)
+    2. OR parse AND exec when possible)
-[ ] recursive options : options that are applied on subparsers [ ] Exceptions on missing or no match
+- [ ] recursive options : options that are applied on subparsers (TODO: clarify what this is about..)

 ## Contributing